etymology/etymology.github.io/_pages/about.md

 permalink: /about/
 ---

-I read and write, but not nearly as much as I ought to.
-My interests include musicology/organology, intellectual history, political/legal philosophy, ethics, aesthetics and linguistics.
+I write to think about what I read/hear/see/taste etc. My interests include musicology/organology, intellectual history, philosophy and linguistics.

-Lately, I've been thinking lately about
+Lately, I've been reading about

+* Music
-* The Historically Informed Performance (HIP) movement
+    - The HIP movement
-* Authenticity as an ethical ideal
+    - Reuse and reconstruction in Bach
+    - Dance-music interrelation in turn of the 18th century France
+* Ethics
-* Parfit's theories of personal identity and ethics
+    - Authenticity, personal expression and ethics
-* Aesthetics of Islamic art
+    - Personal identity to ethics (_Reasons and Persons_)
+    - Meta-ethical claims of _On What Matters_
-* Sexual consent in philosophy and the law
+    - Ethics of sexual consent in philosophy and the law
+* Aesthetics
+    - Sound languages and aesthetic systems, esp. re.
+HIP
+    - Aesthetic principles of Islamic art, esp. calligraphy